bje-/weather-maker/README.md

 # weather-maker
 TMY3/EPW weather data file creation tool

-This utility takes publicly available Bureau of Meteorology weather and solar radiation data and processes it into a TMY3 or EPW format file suitable for tools such as SAM and EnergyPlus.
+This utility processes publicly available Bureau of Meteorology weather and solar radiation data into a TMY3 or EPW format file suitable for tools such as SAM and EnergyPlus.
 In addition, it attempts to clean up the data to produce a high quality weather data file.